Solomon Peña: Investigation and arrest

 Police investigated all cases collectively.
 The FBI and New Mexico State Police were involved in the investigation.

 Approximately 40 minutes after the shooting at Linda Lopez' house on January 3, police arrested 21-year-old Jose Trujillo at a traffic stop around four miles away from Lopez' residence.
 Shell casings at Lopez' house were found to match that of a handgun possessed by Trujillo.
 Trujillo was detained for an unrelated felony charge, upon which police searched his car, unveiling what was believed to be 800 pills of fentanyl, as well as numerous firearms and the fact the silver Nissan Maxima he was driving was owned by Peña.

 A week prior to Peña's arrest, police announced that they had taken in a suspect in relation to the shootings and had obtained a firearm in relation to the shootings.

 On January 16, 2023, Peña was arrested after SWAT officers raided his home.
 Police stated that they were able to track Peña via text messages he sent to the shooters, informing them of the addresses of the homes of the individuals and also the cash that he granted to them.
 One of his text messages included a message from the book Stuffing the Ballot Box, a 2002 academic study regarding fraud and electoral reform in Costa Rica: "It was only the additional incentive of a threat of civil war that empowered a president to complete the reformist project," which was seen an expression regarding the idea of an upcoming civil war within the United States.
 Albuquerque Police Chief Harold Medina described Peña as the mastermind behind a conspiracy behind the shootings.
 He was charged with "receipt, transportation or possession of a firearm or destructive device by certain persons," shooting at dwelling or occupied building without great bodily harm, shooting at or from a motor vehicle without great bodily harm, aggravated assault with a deadly weapon, conspiracy to commit a felony, and unlawful criminal solicitation.
 Chief Medina suggested that he may face additional charges, stating that "we continue to peel off layers, like an onion."

 On January 18, Police disclosed that Jose Trujillo and his father were believed to have conspired with Peña, as well as "two brothers."
 Peña made his first court appearance on January 18, being held without bail.
-He will be detained before and throughout the trial.
+He was detained before and throughout the trial.

 On March 19, 2025, Peña was found guilty of all 13 charges against him, including conspiracy, weapons-related charges and interference with federally protected activities.

 On August 13, 2025, Peña was sentenced to 80 years in prison with 3 years of supervised release.